ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0002-verifiable-credentials.md

 The Verifiable Credentials data model is a [W3C Open Standard](https://www.w3.org/TR/vc-data-model/).
 As long as the standards are adhered to, interopability will be high.

+The standards don't supply a definitive way of handling Proofs (Signatures).
+This raises concerns on the interopability of verification and authenticity at this stage and should be taken into account when deciding whether to use this solution.
+More information can be found here [https://www.w3.org/TR/vc-data-model/#proofs-signatures](https://www.w3.org/TR/vc-data-model/#proofs-signatures)

 The signing of a Verifiable Credential should also be standards driven and supported by the wider industry.

 ### Developer Knowledge - How well known is this in our current skill sets